Riesbeck's Food Markets

-Riesbeck's Food Markets, also known as simply Riesbeck's, is an American chain of 17 grocery stores located in Ohio and West Virginia.
+Riesbeck's Food Markets, also known as simply Riesbeck's, is an American chain of 15 grocery stores located in Ohio and West Virginia.
 It is headquartered in St. Clairsville, Ohio.
-As of April, 2021, five of their stores also include pharmacies.
+As of October 2025, four of their stores also include pharmacies.

 In the 1920s with the death of Clement Riesbeck.
-His wife Margret (Schumacher) Riesbeck decided to relocate after his passing to Woodsfield, Ohio.
-In order to support her family, Margret opened the “corner grocery” store in 1925.
-Then in 1932, “Grandma”, as Margaret was known, opened the first “Riesbeck’s in Martins Ferry.
+His wife Margret (Schumacher) Riesbeck decided to relocate after his passing from Martins Ferry, Ohio, to Woodsfield, Ohio.
+Several years later, In order to support her family, Margret opened the “corner grocery” store in 1925.
+Then in 1932, “Grandma”, as Margaret was known, opened the first “Riesbeck’s” at a separate location in Woodsfield.
+The newly acquired location hosted a larger plot of land that allowed the construction of a store several times the size of the first, Where it still stands today.

 The company is employee-owned (with a majority of the company's stock owned by its employees).
 It was ranked the 96th largest employee-owned company on the National Center for Employee Ownership's 2016 Employee Ownership 100 list, with 1,260 employees.